Skip to main content

 Will I lose weight?

-Many patients do experience weight loss.
-This can be beneficial for IIH patients, where weight loss is part of treatment.
-However, don't use it primarily for weight loss.
+Some patients do experience weight loss.
+This can be helpful in selected IIH cases, where weight management is part of treatment.
+However, don't use it primarily for weight loss, and discuss cognitive, pregnancy-related, and angle-closure risks with your clinician.

 Can I drink alcohol?